Aristotle — "Man is by nature a social animal; an individual who is unsocial naturally and no…"

 Man is by nature a social animal; an individual who is unsocial naturally and not accidentally is either beneath our notice or more than human.

-"The female is also more given to despair and more hopeless, and more apt to be desperate."
+"The female is also more given to fear and more timid, and more apt to be cowardly."

 Found in 1 providers: gemini